ufo2mstar/ufo2mstar.github.io/_posts/2017-08-19-primer_git.md

 4. [Gitflow] - and once you are comfortable with Branching, you should take a look at this approach to collaborate

 ## Interactive tutorials
-There are a lot of cool interactive tutorials that I would personally recommend as well, if you are not in a position to try it out on a computer right now:
+There are a lot of cool interactive tutorials that I would personally recommend as well if you are not in a position to try it out on a computer right now:

 1. [Github's] - good place to start
 2. [CodeAcademy's] - another excellent resource